pjcigan/pysymlog/README.md

 API documentation can be found at [https://pysymlog.readthedocs.io](https://pysymlog.readthedocs.io)

-See the [examples jupyter notebook](https://github.com/pjcigan/pysymlog/examples/tutorial_mpl.ipynb) for much more detail and example usage.
+See the examples jupyter notebook on [readthedocs](https://pysymlog.readthedocs.io/en/latest/tutorial_mpl.html) or on [nbviewer](https://nbviewer.org/github/pjcigan/pysymlog/blob/master/examples/tutorial_mpl.ipynb) for much more detail and example usage.

 Example gallery: